(Urgent Question): To ask the Home Secretary if he will make a statement on knife crime prevention orders.

 In Scotland, we have taken a different approach.
 Under a public health approach, which views violence as a disease, the goal is to diagnose the problem and treat the causes.
 Officers in Scotland’s groundbreaking violence reduction unit work with teachers and social and health workers to prevent young people from being drawn into a criminal lifestyle in the first place.
 Only by tackling the causes of violence, and not just its symptoms, and by taking a whole-systems approach, can we break the cycle of violence.
 As a result of this approach, recorded violent crime in Scotland has fallen by 49% since 2006-07 to one of its lowest levels since 1974.

-Does the Minister agree there is much to learn from Scotland’s approach to violent crime, and can she confirm whether the Home Secretary is actively considering the public health approach, which has been so effective in Scotland, but with which approach these measures do not fit?
+Does the Minister agree there is much to learn from Scotland’s approach to violent crime, and can she confirm whether the Home Secretary is actively considering the public health approach, which has been so effective in Scotland, but with which these measures do not fit?

 I am afraid that I must disagree with the hon.
 Gentleman’s use of the word “disproportionate”.
 I recognise that he may not have had time to read the detail of the orders, but they are civil orders imposed by a court on a case-by-case basis following a careful presentation of facts by the police.
 It will be for the court to determine whether an order is appropriate in all the circumstances of individual children.
 Those under 18 will be reviewed periodically, which will involve the placing of orders, positive and negative.
 An order may impose a geographical curfew or prevent children from having access to social media, and it may require them to seek help from youth workers.

 As for the timing, the police approached us with this idea on 28 August, and we have worked hard to reach a stage at which we can insert an amendment in the Bill during its passage.
-I appreciate that we were not able to do so while it was been considered in this place, but if the hon.
+I appreciate that we were not able to do so while it was being considered in this place, but if the hon.
 Gentleman does not have knowledge of the workings of the other place, I can promise him that its Members are very good at scrutinising measures.

 May I draw the Minister’s attention to a disturbing report in yesterday’s edition of The Mail on Sunday about the ability of a 16-year-old “test” youngster used by the newspaper to buy an oversized Rambo-style knife online in about two minutes flat?
 How will the legislation stop knives being delivered at home?